Intrinsic Bottleneck Distance for Merge Trees: Background

 We illustrate a path between two non-isomorphic merge trees with identical barcodes in Figure \ref{fig:mergetreepath}.

-The goal of this paper is to prove a conjecture from \cite{gasparovic2025intrinsic} that on $\MT$, we have that $\widehat{d}_B = \widehat{d}_I$.
-However the definition above deviates from the definition of an intrinsic metric in the \cite{gasparovic2025intrinsic} and so a few remarks are in order.
+The main goal of this paper is to prove a conjecture from \cite{gasparovic2025intrinsic}, which says that on $\MT$ we have that $\widehat{d}_B = \widehat{d}_I$.
+However the definition above deviates from the definition of an intrinsic metric in \cite{gasparovic2025intrinsic} and so a few remarks are in order.
 In the definition of an intrinsic metric given in \cite{gasparovic2025intrinsic}, the authors assume $d$ is a metric and the infimum is taken over paths $\gamma$ that are continuous with respect to the topology given by $d$.
-Hence $\widehat{d}_I$ as defined here is identical to $\widehat{d}_I$ as defined in \cite{gasparovic2025intrinsic}.
+Hence $\widehat{d}_I$ as defined here is identical to $\widehat{d}_I$ as defined in \cite{gasparovic2025intrinsic} (recall we equip $\MT$ with the topology induced by $d_I$).

 We want to consider pseudometrics because $d_B$ is a pseudometric on $\MT$: there are non-isomorphic merge trees $(T,f)$ and $(T',f')$ with $d_B\big((T,f),(T',f')\big)=0$ (see Figure \ref{fig:mergetreepath} and \cite{curry2018fiber}).
-Thus paths in $\MT$ that are continuous in $d_B$ can `teleport' between distinct merge trees $(T,f)$ and $(T',f')$.
-Hence, taking the definition of intrinsic distance as in \cite{gasparovic2025intrinsic}, the conjecture from the same paper is false for trivial and uninteresting reasons: $d_B\big((T,f),(T',f')\big)=0$, which implies $\widehat{d}_B\big((T,f),(T',f')\big)=0$ but $\widehat{d}_I\big((T,f),(T',f')\big) \geq d_I\big((T,f),(T',f')\big) \neq 0$.
+Thus paths in $\MT$ that are continuous in $d_B$ can `teleport' between the distinct merge trees $(T,f)$ and $(T',f')$.
+Hence, taking the definition of intrinsic distance as in \cite{gasparovic2025intrinsic}, the conjecture from the same paper is false for uninteresting reasons: if we equip $\MT$ with the topology induced by $d_B$, then $d_B\big((T,f),(T',f')\big)=0$, which implies $\widehat{d}_B\big((T,f),(T',f')\big)=0$ but $\widehat{d}_I\big((T,f),(T',f')\big) \geq d_I\big((T,f),(T',f')\big) \neq 0$.
 Our own definition avoids this technical issue and with it the aforementioned conjecture holds true.
-We remark that our definition of intrinsic distances is unoriginal, even in topological data analysis, with previous uses of essentially the same definition appearing in \cite{Carrire2017LocalEA} and \cite{vipond2020local}, for similar reasons.
+We remark that our definition of intrinsic distances is unoriginal, even in topological data analysis, with previous uses of essentially the same definition appearing in \cite{Carrire2017LocalEA} and \cite{vipond2020local} for similar reasons.
+In fact, the overall strategy of Sections \ref{sec:loceq} and \ref{sec:intrinicint} of this paper resembles that of Carri\`{e}re and Oudot \cite{Carrire2017LocalEA}, although in their work an inequality of intrinsic metrics is proven whereas we prove an equality.